thurstonsand/scala-cass/README.md

   case scala.util.Failure(exc) => Left(exc)
 })
 val r: Row = _ // some row
-r.as[java.util.UUID]("myvarchar") // reads from a varchar, throws IllegalArgumentException if "str" is not a UUID
+r.as[java.util.UUID]("myvarchar") // reads from a varchar, throws IllegalArgumentException if "myvarchar" is not a UUID

 implicit val uuidEncoder = CassFormatEncoder[String].map(uuid: java.util.UUID => uuid.toString) // this one can't fail, so no flatMap
 case class Item(uuid: java.util.UUID, name: String)